 FreeKick handles the credit-building process without ongoing effort on your side—all you need to do is:

-1. Create an Account—Sign up at FreeKick.bank and choose a plan based on a one-time deposit
+1. Create an Account—Sign up on FreeKick.bank and choose a deposit that suits your parents’ budget

-2. Set It and Forget It—FreeKick builds 12 months of credit history for your child
+2. Set It and Forget It—FreeKick will start building 12 months’ worth of credit history for you and your siblings

-FreeKick offers three affordable plans without monthly subscriptions, leaving more room in your budget to support your child’s savings.
+FreeKick offers two affordable plans without monthly subscriptions, leaving more room in your budget to support your child’s savings.
 The following table outlines the available options:

 How FreeKick Builds Your Child’s Credit Profile